blind-oracle/dnstap-bgp/README.md

 * Client sends DNS request to a recursive DNS server which supports DNSTap (**unbound**, **bind** etc)
 * DNS server logs the reply information through DNSTap to **dnstap-bgp**
 * **dnstap-bgp** caches the IPs from the reply and announces them through BGP
-* When the request for the already cached IP comes again - refresh it's TTL
+* When the request for the already cached IP comes again - refresh its TTL

 ## Features
 * Load a list of domains to intercept: the prefix tree is used to match subdomains